Chautauqua School of Art Safety Protocols

 Masking and Social Distancing

-Masking requirements: Fabric masking, specifically a cloth or standard surgical mask, is required of all individuals, faculty and students, when in a room with more than one person.
-Being outdoors does not change the masking requirement.
+Masking requirements: Fabric masking, specifically a cloth or standard surgical mask, is required of all individuals, faculty and students, when in a large indoor group setting (10 or more people).
 Bandanas, neck gaiters, and masks with vents or valves will not be allowed.
 Masks should fit tightly, and cover both the nose and mouth at all times.
-Disposable face coverings will be available at the main office in Bellinger Hall for anyone who arrives without one.
-Residence Hall students will be required to wear a face covering in the Residence Hall unless they are alone in their own rooms.
+Disposable face coverings will be available at the main office in Bellinger Hall, and School of Art Office for anyone who arrives without one.

 Cleaning of Facilities by Faculty & Students